workfloworchestrator/orchestrator-core/docs/workshops/beginner/overview.md

 ## Intended audience

-This workshop is intended for everybody who is new to the workflow orchestrator and wants to learn how to install and run the applications and create a first working set of products and associated workflows.
+This workshop is intended for everybody who is new to the workflow orchestrator and wants to learn how to install and run the applications, and create a first working set of products and associated workflows.

 ## Topics

 * **Installation**
-  This part will show how to prepare your environment and install the orchestrator and GUI.
+  Detailed instructions are given on how to prepare your environment and install the orchestrator and GUI.
 Instructions for both Debian and MacOS are included.
 * **Start applications**
   Shows a simple way of starting the orchestrator and GUI.
 * **Create User and User Group products**